 How to remove spots on the face with an expert dermatologist?

-Now, if you've gotten this far, we will have to optimize the treatment and search for more potent and effective procedures to remove blemishes on the face more rebellious.
+Now, if you've made it this far, it's time to reinforce the treatment and search for more potent and effective procedures to remove blemishes on the face more rebellious.
 Depending on the initial diagnosis that we will make in our office, we will start an individualized treatment plan and once you have improved, we will propose a maintenance treatment.

 1. Magistral formulations with hydroquinone